MicrosoftDocs/windows-itpro-docs/windows/manage/customize-windows-10-start-screens-by-using-provisioning-packages-and-icd.md

 ---
-title: Customize Windows 10 Start with ICD and provisioning packages (Windows 10)
+title: Customize Windows 10 Start and taskbar with ICD and provisioning packages (Windows 10)
 description: In Windows 10, you can use a provisioning package to deploy a customized Start layout to users. ms.assetid: AC952899-86A0-42FC-9E3C-C25F45B1ACAC
 keywords: ["Start layout", "start menu"]